Next chapter, enjoy

 Where was Usami-san?

 Darkness began to cover the edges of my sight and I rolled onto my back.
-The question persisted, sitting at the front of my mind because even on the brink of unconsciousness, filled full with enough sedatives to make me sleep for days and not feel anything for even longer, Usami-san still manages to find his way into my mind.
+The question persisted, sitting at the front of my mind because even on the brink of unconsciousness, filled full with pain medicine and numb from head to toe, Usami-san still manages to find his way into my mind.

-As the days passed, I felt less and less hazy and I could only guess it was because they were slowly taking me off whatever drug I was on.
+As the days passed, I felt less and less hazy and I could only guess it was because they were slowly taking me off whatever drugs I was on.
+It had felt like months but I was positive it was only a couple days.

 Nii-chan stayed with me most of the time, but when he was gone I had a private nurse that watched me constantly.
-I had been put under 24/7 suicide watch.
+I was still 24/7 suicide watch.
 Again, I couldn't really blame them because when the window became impossible to use, the needles stuck in me began to look very appealing as a way to reopen the still-healing wounds on my arms.

 Though friendly and nice, she was quite boring in everything.
-Her long speeches were normally about nothing in particular and I eventually zoned out; normally when I could no longer take the excessive babbling.
+Her long speeches were normally about nothing in particular, like what she needed to get at the grocey store or what material/colors she wanted to use to make a quilt.
+I eventually would zone out; normally when I could no longer take the excessive babbling.

 I felt guilty for thinking like that about her, but I couldn't help it as it was the truth.

-Even with the nice drugs, I still couldn't look Nii-chan in the eyes and if he reached to grab my hand, I would recoil away from him.
+I couldn't look Nii-chan in the eyes and if he reached to grab my hand, I would recoil away from him.
+Touch wasn't something I was ready for.
 I knew it hurt him more when I did, but I couldn't allow him to show me that kind of kindness.

 Because who was I to deserve it?